puzzlemusa/NewsProvider/README.md

 ### What is this repository for? ###

-This is a Cefalo assignment, A simple news service provider.
+This is a Cefalo assignment, a simple news service provider.
 This application is divided into frontend and backend.
 Here we can add news and view news.
 We can use the api in both json and xml data format.

 ### Framework used ###